shamshadM/shamshadm.github.io/_pages/about.md

     og_image: /images/favicon/shamshad.webp
 ---

-I work as a post-doctoral researcher in the **[Transforming India's Green Revolution by Research and Empowerment for Sustainable food Supplies](https://tigr2ess.globalfood.cam.ac.uk/fps/FP3)** at the [Plant Breeding and Genetics, PAU](https://www.pau.edu/coa/index.php?_act=manageDepartments&DO=viewDepartment&intLinkID=9) in Ludhiana, India.
+I am from Malerkotla Punjab and work as a post-doctoral researcher in the **[Transforming India's Green Revolution by Research and Empowerment for Sustainable food Supplies](https://tigr2ess.globalfood.cam.ac.uk/fps/FP3)** at the [Plant Breeding and Genetics, PAU](https://www.pau.edu/coa/index.php?_act=manageDepartments&DO=viewDepartment&intLinkID=9) in Ludhiana, India.

 My work focus on the development and evaluation of high-yielding, diseases resistance, and abiotic stress tolerance crops. `shamshad.in` is my blog to keep track of my projects and different HOWTOs related to data and tech.